Blauker/Image-Feather/README.md

 # Image-Feather
 - This program will change the extension of all your images to '.jpg' and will reduce que quality to compress the file size.
+- You can choose between 3 type of quality (30-45-60).
-- Really usefull when you need to send tons of heavy images or your net is slow.
+- Really usefull when you need to send/use tons of heavy images.

 # How to install
 1. Download the .zip file and extract it on a folder wherever you want on your PC.